collegevine/confcrypt/README.md

 1. If you don't have Haskell installed and working already, you'll need it.
 Install `stack` from [haskellstack.org](https://haskellstack.org/).
 2. At the root of this repo, run `stack install`.
 (Takes 10-15 minutes.)
-    - If you're on an M1 Mac, you may need to run `stack install --arch x86_64` and enable Rosetta when prompted to.

 ## Using confcrypt
 - **create a config**